 After Care is available for for 2's Monday & Wednesday & Friday 1:00 to 2:15 Cost is $10.00 per day.

 You may sign up for these days in advance or simply call the day of to reserve a spot for your child in the program.

 Preschool Tote Bags

 All students will receive a St. Cat's tote bag as part of their supply fee, which your child will need to bring to school each day.
-1 yr & 2 yr students are welcome to use a backpack of their own which is large enough for their lunch box to fit inside.
+Students are welcome to use a backpack of their own which is large enough for their lunch box and school folder to fit inside.

 3 yr & Pre-K students should have a complete change of clothing in their bags, including socks (clothing changed as the seasons change).